DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Challenge

-Remember the `input()` function from the beginning of this lesson?
-This challenge uses that function to create a little library app.
+Remember the `input()` function from the last lesson?
+This challenge uses that function in combination with what you know about list methods to create a little library app.
 You will play around with the input button, asking the user what kinds of things they want to do with their library, and writing some code that does those things and prints out the results.

 First, create a new file called `library.py`.
 Save it to your current working folder.